WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ---------------------------------------------------------------------------------------------------------------
 KIT ORDERING INFO:
 ---------------------------------------------------------------------------------------------------------------------------------
-All DXFT8 Kit shipments after today will be 7 Band DXFT8 kits and that the firmware will support both the 5 Band and 7 Band units.
+All DXFT8 Kit shipments after 15 January 2025 will be 7 Band DXFT8 kits and that the firmware will support both the 5 Band and 7 Band units.

-There is nothing operationally different between the two except the Bands covered.
+There is nothing operationally different between the two except the additional bands covered.

 ---------------------------------------------------------------------------------------------------------------------------------